andrewyang95/hackathon/README.md

 hackathon
 =========
-First hackathon joined at Berkeley.
+First hackathon joined at Berkeley with Gunjan Baid, Aaron Fung, and Joong Hwa(J) Lee.
 It was an awesome experience.